Sundowns to miss key player for second half of season league opener

-Teboho Mokoena: Mamelodi Sundowns Star Ruled Out of Second Half of Season League Opener
+Teboho Mokoena: Mamelodi Sundowns Midfielder Ruled Out of Second Half of Season League Opener

 Mamelodi Sundowns will be forced to cope without one of their key squad members when their Betway Premiership campaign resumes next week.